Avoiding knee replacement | Effectiveness of stem cell therapy and bone repair in knee osteoarthritis

 Countdown to knee replacement: Doctors damage the inflammatory healing process when inflammation is needed the most.

-The difficulty in doctors determining the difference between regenerative treatments (which require inflammation to heal) and non-regenerative conservative care (anti-inflammatory medicine) was highlighted in research from doctors in Germany who were were exploring alternatives to knee replacement surgery.
-Writing in the medical journal Therapeutic advances in musculoskeletal disease they note that doctors are often confused by the term “conservative care.”
+The difficulty in doctors determining the difference between regenerative treatments (which require inflammation to heal) and non-regenerative conservative care (anti-inflammatory medicine) was highlighted in research from doctors in Germany who were exploring alternatives to knee replacement surgery.
+Writing in the medical journal Therapeutic Advances in Musculoskeletal Disease they note that doctors are often confused by the term “conservative care.”
 Conservative knee care of course means, non-surgical treatments and anti-inflammatory medications.

 Amazingly, treatments such as Platelet Rich Plasma, Stem Cell Therapy, and Prolotherapy are thought of, if thought of at all, after the use of anti-inflammatories and painkillers derail and impede the natural healing process of the body.
 We damage the inflammatory healing process when inflammation is needed the most.

-- Please see my article: How stem cells heal degenerative joint disease after years of cortisone and painkillers, for how our comprehensive treatments handle this problem.
+- Please see our article: How stem cells heal degenerative joint disease after years of cortisone and painkillers, for how our comprehensive treatments handle this problem.